isaksamsten/briljant/docs/docs/tutorial.md

 ## Matrix

-There are several ways to create matrices, of which most are implemented in the `org.briljantframework.matrix.Matrices` class.
+There are several ways to create matrices, of which most are implemented in the `org.briljantframework.matrix.Doubles` class.

 For example, matrices can be created from one dimensional arrays, 2-dimensional arrays, `Iterable<? extends Number>`, `String`